ozzyjones/cheatsheets/ides.md

 ALT+F7				Find all Reference/Usages
 ALT + ←             Move Back a Tab
 ALT + →             Move Forward a Tab
+ALT + INSERT		Create New File (in Current Directory)
 ```

 **Replace in Selection**